-Once you have completed all the requirements and the Community Garden Review team approves your application, you will be given a signed agreement.
+Once you have completed all the requirements and the Community Garden Review team approves your application, you can start your garden once this agreement has been signed.

 How Long Will This Agreement Last?

 Your organization is responsible to maintain, manage and operate the site as per the rules / operating procedures and the definition of a community garden outlined on the application.
 The agreement is for (3) years, with an option to renew.